indragiek/INAppStoreWindow/README.md

 ### Adding buttons and other controls to the title bar

 Adding controls and other views to the title bar is simple.
-This can be done either programatically or through Interface Builder.
+This can be done either programmatically or through Interface Builder.
 Here are examples of both methods:

-**Programatically**
+**Programmatically**

 ```
 // This code places a 100x100 button in the center of the title bar view